There's one question on many British person's minds at the moment – how can I better insulate my home?

-Fortunately, there are plenty of options on the market that don't involve spending a fortune on gas and electricity, convincing your landlord to invest in costly structural work or paying thousands of pounds for renovations.
+Fortunately, there are a variety of solutions available on the market that don't require you to spend a lot of money on gas or electricity, persuade your landlord to pay for expensive structural work or hundreds of pounds in renovations.

 These surprisingly affordable and straightforward solutions include: